rifalous/Arkademy/README.md

 # Arkademy
-Repository for Arkademy Bootcamp Batch 11.
+This is Repository for Arkademy Bootcamp Batch 11.

 # Tools :
 - Ms. Visual Code